nicholaswilde/recipes/docs/reference/measuring.md

 | Tumblerful                                | 2 cups              |
 | Wineglass                                 | 1/2 gill or 1/4 cup |

-## Using Cookbooks From Outside The United States
+## :book: Using Cookbooks From Outside The United States

 With the exception of the other English-speaking nations, cookbooks are written with metric measurements.
 Should you run into a metric cookbook, here are some conversions of our basic measurements, which are difficult to translate